 As Gros Islet grows in popularity as a top tourist destination, so too do the amenities and activities available here.
 As a fishing village, the sailing opportunities have always been good, but at the current time those who sail to the island internationally will still have to make do clearing in at a port nearby.

-If you simply want to get out onto the water, without the complications and cost associated with renting a boat you can take an excursion.
-See the chart below for names and phone numbers for area excursion providers.
+If you merely want to spend some time on the water, without the stress and cost associated with renting a boat you can join an excursion.
+See the chart that follows to get names and phone numbers for excursion providers.

 |Joy's Adventure Excursions and Coastal Cruises||(758) 284-1830||Barons Drive - Gros Islet|